-In April 1985, I was sent to Tokyo to work for Hewlett-Packard Japan.
-I left 18 months later, having seen a volcano and a sacred dance, danced around a tree with a Shinto priest, and ridden a bicycle alone through city streets at midnight.
-I’d learned a lot of Japanese, though I kept confusing densha with denwa and asking what time the phone for Kichijoji would arrive.
-I also gave English lessons for my colleagues (“No, not ‘super salad,’ it’s ‘soup OR salad'”).
-Best of all, I made friends, whom I began to miss before my plane left Narita.
-My book Too Late for the Festival (Academy Chicago, 1999) was my way of saying, “You’re subarashii [wonderful].
-Domo arigato gozaimashita.
-Thank you very much.”
+“Want to work for us in Japan?” asked Hewlett-Packard.
+“We’ll give you lots of money.”
+So in April 1985 I moved to Tokyo.
+It was all rich and strange: tatami mats, nipple covers, small children traveling safely alone on public transport, amusing product slogans (on a packet of instant coffee: EASE YOUR BOSOMS).
+I learned a lot of Japanese, though I kept confusing densha with denwa and asking what time the phone for Kichijoji would leave the station.
+I also gave English lessons for my colleagues (“It’s not ‘super salad,’ it’s ‘soup OR salad'”).
+Best of all, I made friends, whom I began to miss before my home-bound plane left Narita.
+I wrote Too Late for the Festival (Academy Chicago, 1999) to tell them, “You are subarashii” (wonderful).

-I was published for the first time in The House on Via Gombito: Writing by North American Women Abroad (1997) by the estimable New Rivers Press.
-My essay “Ramont Hall” begins on a rain-soaked day in June 1973, when, aged 25 and traveling around Britain for the first time, I met a dashing young red-haired Englishman in a café in London.
-Later, having accepted his invitation to “visit my family if you get as far north as Yorkshire,” I took “A Walk on Hadrian’s Wall” with his school-mistress mother, who told me educational things about the Romans while we both got drenched in (you guessed it) more rain.
-Sheep were also involved.
+My essay “Ramont Hall” in The House on Via Gombito: Writing by North American Women Abroad (New Rivers Press, 1997) begins on a rain-soaked day in June 1973, when, aged 25 and traveling around Britain for the first time, I meet a dashing young red-haired Englishman in a café in London.
+Later, having accepted his invitation to “visit my family if you get as far north as Yorkshire,” I take “A Walk on Hadrian’s Wall” with his school-mistress mother, who tells me educational things about the Romans while we both get drenched in (you guessed it) more rain.
+Also: sheep.

 Seal Press is another of America’s brilliant small publishing houses.
-For their anthology Expat: Women’s True Tales of Life Abroad (2002), I wrote about studying for an M.A. in Victorian Literature in late-1970s Liverpool.
-Did I get my degree despite being a history major who’d never read Hardy, Eliot, or Meredith?
+I wrote about studying for an M.A. in Victorian Literature in late-1970s Liverpool for their anthology Expat: Women’s True Tales of Life Abroad (2002).
+Did I get my degree, despite being a history major who’d never read Hardy, Eliot, or Meredith?
 Did I succeed in persuading an intellectual trio of English-rose graduate students to become my friends?
 And if so, was this because or in spite of the way I kept bounding up to them at odd moments and shouting, “Hey guys!
 Wanna go get some pizza?”
 Answers in “The Liverpool School of Dream and Pun.”